sampsyo/home/_drafts/gator.md

 ## Geometry Types

-At [OOPSLA 2020][], we published [a paper][gator-paper] about geometry bugs and a type system that can catch them.
+At [OOPSLA 2020][], [Prof. Dietrich Geisler][dietrich] published [a paper][gator-paper] about geometry bugs and a type system that can catch them.
 The idea hasn't exactly taken over the world, and I wish it would.
-The core insight is pretty straightforward: to do a good job with this kind of type system, you need your types to encode three pieces of information:
+The paper's core insight is that, to do a good job with this kind of type system, you need your types to encode three pieces of information:

 * the reference frame (like model, world, or view space)
 * the coordinate scheme (like Cartesian, homogeneous, or polar coordinates)
 * the geometric object (like positions and directions)

-In our language, called [Gator][], these types are spelled `scheme<frame>.object`.
+In Dietrich's language, these types are spelled `scheme<frame>.object`.
+Dietrich implemented these types in a language called [Gator][] with help from [Irene Yoon][irene], [Aditi Kabra][aditi], [Horace He][horace], and Yinnon Sanders.
-With these types and a few helper functions, you can get the language to help you catch all the geometric pitfalls we saw in this post.
+With a few helper functions, you can get Gator to help you catch all the geometric pitfalls we saw in this post.
 Here's a version of our shader in Gator:

 ```glsl